Renovation News to Know –

 Our Building Committee and Capital Campaign Committees, working together, have helped us move toward this renovation.
 Design professionals have drawn up architectural plans, surveys, permitting, and other necessary paperwork.
-Our fundraising effort is ongoing and you can read more about goals, expenses, and pledging support on our Giving page.
+Our fundraising effort is ongoing and you can read more about our original goals, expenses, and pledging support on our Giving page.

 Initial goals for the renovation were identified over a multi-year discernment process.
 The Capital Campaign Committee was tasked with raising funds sufficient to meet renovation needs.
 Once we were able to determine the ceiling on our dedicated building renovation donations, the Building Committee was tasked with bringing the architectural plans into alignment with our actual budget.